-

 How will I be assessed?

-The summative assessment (100%) will be individual work to explore aspects of an implementation of algorithms.
-This will include making an appropriate selection of data structures.
-You will be required to submit either pseudo-code or executable code for the assessment.
+The first part of the assessment (50%) will address your basic understanding of Algorithms and Data structures.
+Part two of the assessment (50%) will be a small project in which you will be able to apply these understandings to demonstrate critical, computational thinking.
+Both parts will be coursework you do individually.
+You will be able to submit either pseudo-code or executable code for part one of the assessment.
 You will receive both informative and confirmatory feedback on your assessment.
-There will be approximately 100-400 lines of code which will be need to be changed or written.
+There will be approximately 100-400 lines of code which will need to be changed or written.

 There will also be formative class tests which will take place within the teaching weeks.
 This formative assessment addresses Module Learning Outcomes – MLO1, MLO2, MLO4.
 On an on-going basis you will also receive formative feedback on exercises you are required to complete.